A framework of distributionally robust possibilistic optimization: Computational examples

 Figure~\ref{figex3} shows a comparison between the value of the objective function of the nominal portfolio $\hat{\pmb{x}}$, denoted by $val$ and the optimal objective value of~(\ref{portfolio}), denoted by $opt$.
 For a fixed~$\epsilon$, the gap equal to $(val-opt)/opt$ is calculated.
-One can see that the gap is positive for each $\epsilon$, so taking uncertainty into account allows decision makers to significantly reduce the risk.
+One can see that the gap is positive for each $\epsilon$, so taking uncertainty into account allows decision-makers to reduce the risk significantly.
 The largest gap equal to~1.31 has been reported for $\epsilon=0.4$.
 In this case, the optimal portfolio is $\pmb{x}=(0,0.2,0,0.16,0.03, 0.61)$.
-Observe that in this portfolio, diversification is profitable and the largest amount is allocated to asset~$6$, which has positive return and the smallest variance.
+Observe that in this portfolio, diversification is profitable and the largest amount is allocated to asset~$6$, which has a positive return and the smallest variance.